-1.3.61.3.5 The Local Plan comprises both a written document (the 'Written Statement') and a Policy Map (The Adopted Policies Map 2019).
-The Partial Review has made no change to the adopted Local Plan Policies Map that was prepared for the previous Local Plan adopted in 2019, therefore it remains up to date for the Partial Review.
+4.3.61.3.5 The Local Plan comprises both a written document (the 'Written Statement') and a Policy Map (The Adopted Policies Map 2019).
+The Partial Review-Update has made no change to the adopted Local Plan Policies Map that was prepared for the previous Local Plan adopted in 2019, therefore it remains up to date for the Partial Review Update.

-4.4 The 'Duty to Co-operate'
+1.4 The 'Duty to Co-operate'

-1.4.1 The duty to cooperate was introduced in the Localism Act 2011.
-It places a legal duty on local planning authorities to engage constructively and actively, and to address strategic cross boundary matters in preparing Local Plans.
-The duty to co-operate is not a duty to agree but rather to engage in a meaningful and substantive way in respect of cross border issues.

-1.4.2 Wyre has actively and constructively engaged with all adjoining districts and other organisations and partners such as the Clinical Commissioning Groups (CCGs), Lancashire County Council, Highways England and the Environment Agency, throughout the oreparation of the Local Plan.
-This has included co-operation on key strategic and cross coundary matters the preparation of joint evidence and studies where appropriate.

-1.4.3 On the Fylde Coast, Blackpool Council, Lancashire County Council, Fylde Council and Wyre Council have signed a Memorandum of Understanding governing co-operation on strategic matters.
+- 1.4.1 The duty to cooperate was introduced in the Localism Act 2011.
+It places a legal duty on local planning authorities to engage constructively and actively, and to address strategic cross-boundary matters in preparing Local Plans.
+The duty to co-operate is not a duty to agree but rather to engage in a meaningful and substantive way in respect of cross border issues. - 1.4.2 Wyre has actively and constructively engaged with all adjoining districts and other organisations and partners such as the Intergrated Care Partnership (formerly Clinical Commissioning Groups (CCGs), Lancashire County Council, National Highways (formerly Highways England and the Environment Agency, throughout the preparation of the Local Plan.
+This has included co-operation on key strategic and cross boundary matters, the preparation of joint evidence and studies where appropriate. - 1.4.3 On the Fylde Coast, Blackpool Council, Lancashire County Council, Fylde Council and Wyre Council have signed a Memorandum of Understanding governing co-operation on strategic matters.
 Meetings are held at officer and Member level to discuss strategic matters.
 A number of joint studies have been commissioned to inform the respective Local Plans of the three district councils.
 The co-operation between the four authorities is long standing and ongoing.
-The Council has also engaged with the other three adjoining local authorities - Lancaster City Council, Preston City Council and Ribble Valley Borough Council.
+The Council has also engaged with the other three adjoining local authorities Lancaster City Council, Preston City Council and Ribble Valley Borough Council.
+Wyre has not been asked by any adjoining authority to consider accepting any unmet need.